Veterans Administration Educational Benefit

 Veterans Administration Vocational Rehabilitation and Employment Program

 Veterans who have at least a 10 to 20 percent disability as a result of active service may apply for Vocational Rehabilitation.
-The Vocational Rehabilitation and Employment Program is the element within the VA that assists veterans with service related injuries achieve suitable employment or enhance their ability to function independently at home and in the community.
+The Vocational Rehabilitation and Employment Program is the element within the VA that assists veterans with service-related injuries achieve suitable employment or enhance their ability to function independently at home and in the community.
 Program services may include educational training, such as certificate or two- or four-year college programs.

 Programs for New York State Residents Child of Veterans Award the Child of Veterans Award is a financial aid program for students whose parent(s) served in the U.S. Armed Forces during specified periods of war or national emergency and, as a result of service, died or suffered a 40% or more disability, is classified as missing in action, or was a prisoner of war.
-The veteran must currently be a New York State resident or have been a New York State resident at the time of death, if death occurred during or as a result of service.
+The veteran must currently be a New York State resident or have been a New York State resident at the time of death if death occurred during or as a result of service.

 Child of Veterans Award

-Child of Veterans Award recipients may receive up to $450 each year without consideration of income or tuition cost.
+Child of Veterans Award recipients may receive up to $450 each year without consideration of income or tuition costs.
 The tuition award may be granted for 4 years of full-time undergraduate study (or for 5 years in an approved 5-year baccalaureate degree program).
 A special application for the Child of Veteran Award must be filed with the New York State Higher Education Services Corporation (NYSHESC).
 Applications may also be obtained by contacting the Higher Education Services Corporation’s Scholarship Unit at 1-888- 697-4372.